-- Notify the fire department by dialing 911 or, if using a campus phone, dial 9-911. - Notify Police & Campus Safety, the President, or or one of the vice presidents or the Dean of Student Services. - Use the fire alarm in the room, if available. - Be available to advise the fire department of the type and location of the fire. - Follow the exit signs posted in each classroom for best possible routes for leaving the building.
+- Notify the fire department by dialing 911 or, if using a campus phone, dial 9-911. - Notify Police & Campus Safety, the President, or or one of the Vice Presidents. - Use the fire alarm in the room, if available. - Be available to advise the fire department of the type and location of the fire. - Follow the exit signs posted in each classroom for best possible routes for leaving the building.